hacksu/HTML-CSS/README.md

 You can create CSS files that will include your styles, and then import them into your webpages!
 You can combine as many or as little of these as you want!

-In CodeSandbox, we'll be using the Style window for most of our styling.
+In JSFiddle, we'll be using the Style window for most of our styling.
 They handle linking the stylesheet for us.

 Let's import and use a font!
 ```html